nvanggaard/clockalarm/README.md

 # clockalarm

-A clockalarm for Home Assistant
+##A clockalarm for Home Assistant to turn on you philips hue

 Copy the clockalarm.py input 'homeassistantfolder/custom_componenets'